 6. WE ASSUME THAT EXPRESSING OUR FEELINGS IS KEY TO REPROCESSING.

-Some psychiatrists refer to the need to identify the primary emotions we are feeling and process them fully.
-In the peer support world, we have noted that this processing often involves visible, external, physiological processes such as crying, laughing, trembling, perspiring, blushing, etc.).
-In the peer support world, we do not think that it is not the external processes that are healing, but something deeper in the way the brain functions.
+Many traditions refer to the need to identify the primary emotions we are feeling in difficult situations and process them fully.
+In the peer support world, we have noted that this processing often involves visible, external, physiological processes such as crying, laughing, trembling, perspiring, blushing, etc. In the peer support world, we do not think that it is not these external processes that are actually healing, but something deeper in the way the brain functions.
 The external processes appear to be just markers, probably left over from some evolutionary or divinely creative process.
-They do, however, help us know when we or someone else is engaged in that deeper healing process.
+The external markers do, however, help us know when we or someone else is engaged in that deeper healing process.
 Many insights come after the telling and repeated telling of the story of our hurt, expressing our deepest feelings about them and after these physiological processes have been expressed.
 It is probably simpler just to say, “It’s OK to cry.”
 In the language of other schools of thought and everyday life, if you take the time to “process your feelings” with another person who doesn’t interrupt, and doesn’t get in the way of your expressing your feelings (indeed, even encourages you), you will think more clearly afterward and be able to make decisions more easily and productively.

-7. FOR OUR PUPOSES AT NIPS, WE ASSUME THERE ARE ONLY 4 MAJOR FEELINGS.
+7. FOR OUR PURPOSES AT NIPS, WE ASSUME THERE ARE ONLY 4 MAJOR FEELINGS.

 It is helpful for us to have a simple model of what is going on in a listening session and for that model to be consistent from one NIPS meeting to the other.
 That way we can always know what to expect when we come to a meeting.
 Of course in the professional world, there are many, many different types of feelings which can be identified.
 Some psychologists would argue that there is a feeling or an attitude associated with every possible thought or behavior.
 Others think there are only two.
 The model we have found most useful identifies the following four as a guide to understanding what is going on with a peer.